 - Tends to have few offline friends and online friends often engage in the same type of online harassment.

-- Highly susceptible to the states of de-individuation and the disinhibition effect experienced, to some degree, by all online users.
+- Highly susceptible to the states of de-individuation and the disinhibition effect experienced by all online users.
 For Internet Trolls, these states are highly influential in their online lives.

 - They are psychopathological in experiencing power and control online fueled by their offline reality of being insignificant, angry and alone.